wren-lang/wren/doc/site/modules/core/fiber.markdown

     fiber.call("value") //> value

 ### **error***

-Assuming that a fiber has raised an error, `error` returns the error message.
+The error message that was passed when aborting the fiber, or `null` if the fiber has not been aborted.

     :::wren
     var fiber = Fiber.new {